LDSSA/heroku-model-deploy/README.md

 In order to use flask, you will need to be writing some code in a regular python file - no more notebooks here.
-The first step (assuming you have already done `pip install -r requirements.txt` is to import it at the top of the file.
+The first step (assuming you have already done `pipenv install -r requirements.txt` is to import it at the top of the file.
 Let's pretend that we are working in a file called `app.py` in our newly created virtual environment.

 ```py